Bartholomew Ogbeche: Club career

 Ogbeche was born in Ogoja.
 Still a youngster, he was signed by French Ligue 1 club Paris Saint-Germain, making his debut with the main squad during the 2001–02 season.
-However, he failed to settle, also suffering a thigh injury and serving two six-month loans to fellow league sides Bastia and Metz; for the former, he scored in a 4–1 home win against Olympique de Marseille on 7 March 2004– the Corsicans secured their top-flight status, and he left PSG for good in June 2005.
+However, he failed to settle, also suffering a thigh injury and serving two six-month loans to fellow league sides Bastia and Metz; for the former, he scored in a 4–1 home win against Marseille on 7 March 2004– the Corsicans secured their top-flight status, and he left PSG for good in June 2005.

 After a brief time in the United Arab Emirates, Ogbeche moved to Spain, first with Alavés in Segunda División.
 Although he posted good individual numbers, the Basque team failed to return to La Liga but he joined another club in the former tier, Real Valladolid, making his debut on 26 August 2007 in a 1–0 away victory over Espanyol (12 minutes played).

 In late August 2009, after two seasons of intermittent use, Ogbeche arranged a one-year deal with Andalusia's Cádiz of the second division.
 He finished the campaign as team top scorer, but they finished in 19th position and were relegated.

 After one year in Greece with Kavala, Ogbeche joined Football League Championship side Middlesbrough on 18 October 2011, signing until the end of the season.
 He scored his first goal for his new club on 17 December, against Cardiff City in a 3–2 away win.
 On 5 March 2012, he came on as a substitute towards the end of the home game against Barnsley, lobbing the ball over Luke Steele for the final 2–0.

 Ogbeche moved clubs and countries again in January 2014, signing for Cambuur in the Netherlands after a very brief spell back in Spain with Xerez.
 He scored once and provided an assist in his Eredivisie debut, helping to a 3–1 home defeat of Heerenveen.

 On 25 August 2018, Ogbeche joined NorthEast United.
 He made his Indian Super League debut on 1 October, scoring once in the 2–2 draw against Goa.
 Later that month, he became the first player to manage a hat-trick during the campaign after achieving the feat in ten minutes away to Chennaiyin.

-Ogbeche continued competing in the Indian top division the following years, with Kerala Blasters (becoming their all-time top scorer), Mumbai City and Hyderabad.
+Ogbeche continued competing in the Indian top division the following years, with Kerala Blasters (becoming their all-time top scorer but being surpassed by Dimitrios Diamantakos in November 2023), Mumbai City and Hyderabad.
 On 31 January 2022, following a brace against NorthEast United, he became the competition's all-time top scorer at 49 goals; Hyderabad eventually won the championship, and he was also crowned top scorer.

+On 29 September 2024, Sunil Chhetri scored his 64th ISL goal to surpass Ogbeche as the first in that individual department.
+The latter had announced his retirement aged 39 the previous year.